Charles W. Monteith, M.D.

 We do encourage potential patients to send us copies of their tubal ligation operative reports for a free review.
 This will allow us to determine with greater certainty if someone is a candidate for tubal reversal surgery.

-How are tubal ligation reversed?
+How is tubal ligation reversed?

 Since most of our patients travel to see us we perform most of our evaluation and scheduling through phone, email, and fax.
 Patients will then travel to us and spend 2 to 3 days at our facility.